-You should abstain from driving till the next day.
-It takes time for the anesthetic to me removed from your system.
+You should abstain from driving until the next day.
+It takes time for the anesthetic to be removed from your system.

 How long does dental sedation last?

-The sedation can last as long as needed to complete the given procedure.
+The sedation can last as long as needed to complete the given oral or maxillofacial surgery.
 The recovery can be several hours till the medication leaves your blood.